 The corporate governance framework and risk management framework are reviewed at least annually by the board.

-The board has three committees composed of non-executive directors:
+The board has four committees composed of non-executive directors:

 - Nomination Committee Terms of reference